GamingProVideos/PiMonitorBot/README.md

 - Easy installation with a single `install.sh`.

 ---

-## Note For Sete Fan speed to run tee on the fan file without a password
+## Note for Setting Fan Speed to Run `tee` on the Fan File Without a Password

-You must allow your bot user to run tee on the fan file without a password.
-Add this in sudoers via:
+To allow your bot user to run `tee` on the fan control file without a password:

+1. Open sudoers for editing:

+    ```bash
+    sudo visudo
+    ```

+2. Add this line (replace `pi` with your bot user):

+    ```
     pi ALL=(ALL) NOPASSWD: /usr/bin/tee /sys/class/thermal/cooling_device0/cur_state

-Replace pi with your Raspberry Pi username.
+    ```

 This avoids running the entire bot as root, which is much safer.
 The admin role check remains intact.

+---

 ## Installation